Quantum critical systems with dissipative boundaries: Dynamic scaling behavior in the presence of dissipation

 In this paper we consider the case of dissipative interactions with external sources limited to the boundaries of the system.
 We again exploit an analogous dynamic FSS framework to discuss the relevance of boundary dissipation at CQTs.
 We recall that, in the case of closed systems, the boundary conditions do not change the universal power laws of the dynamic FSS, but only the scaling functions depend on them.
 Here we want to understand what happens in the presence of dissipative boundaries, in particular under which condition they maintain the system within the critical regime, and the main features of the quantum evolution in their presence.

 For systems with dissipative boundaries we put forward dynamic FSS behaviors similar to that holding for homogenous dissipative mechanisms, see Eq.~(\ref{gcpscadiss}).
-For simplicity, we consider the two cases: (i) the pumping/decay dissipation with $w_1=w_L=w$ and (ii) $w_1=w$, $w_L=0$ so that the dissipative boundaries are described by only one decay-rate parameter $w$.
-Our working hypothesis is that the early-time $t\sim L$ dynamic of fermionic correlations asymptotically develop the dynamic FSS
+For simplicity, we consider the following cases:

+describing respectively pumping/loss dissipation at the boundaries with equal strength $w$, and loss dissipation at one boundary only.
+Note that in both cases we use the same symbol $w$ for the dissipation rate.
+Our working hypothesis for both cases in Eqs.~(\ref{w1lw}) is that the early-time $t\sim L$ dynamics of fermionic correlations asymptotically develops the dynamic FSS

 where $\zeta$ is further exponent characterizing the relevance of the dissipative boundaries at the CQT of the closed system.
 In the next section, we will provide numerical evidence of such dynamic FSS, supporting also the absence of rescaling of the dissipative parameter, i.e. $\zeta=0$.
+The more general $w_1\neq w_L$ case can be straightforwardly addressed by considering separate dependences on $w_1L^{\zeta_1}$ and $w_LL^{\zeta_L}$ in the scaling functions $\widetilde{\cal G}_{c/p}$.